Rep. Elaine Luria announces she’ll run for reelection, citing significance of work on Jan. 6 committee

 “It’s a very big responsibility and a very big responsibility for our democracy, for my constituents here in the district, and it does motivate me to understand that my service is incredibly important,” Luria said in an interview, “and we can’t allow those who would not uphold the rule of law to take over Congress in the future.
 That really is the foundation of why I’m motivated to continue this service.”

-The contest in the 2nd Congressional District is likely to be one of the most closely watched in the nation, as Luria seeks to defend the seat she flipped blue in 2018 while national Republicans pour huge resources into seeking to regain it.
+The contest in the 2nd Congressional District is likely to be one of the most closely watched in the nation, as Luria seeks to defend the seat she flipped blue in 2018, while national Republicans pour huge resources into seeking to regain it.
 The district — still anchored in the historically swing-voter-heavy Virginia Beach after redistricting — remains highly competitive.
 President Biden would have won the district by under 2 percentage points in 2020.
-But former president Donald Trump would have won it by 5 points in 2016, according to the Virginia Public Access Project.
+But Donald Trump would have won it by 5 points in 2016, according to the Virginia Public Access Project.

-The Congressional Leadership Fund — the House GOP’s super PAC — announced this week that it’s backing Virginia Del.
-Jen Kiggans (R-Virginia Beach), a former Navy helicopter pilot and registered nurse who leads the Republican field in fundraising.
+The Congressional Leadership Fund — the House GOP’s super PAC — announced this week that it’s backing Virginia state Sen. Jen A. Kiggans (R-Virginia Beach), a former Navy helicopter pilot and registered nurse who leads the Republican field in fundraising.

 Behind Kiggans is Jarome Bell, who has fiercely perpetuated Trump’s falsehoods about the 2020 presidential election and has advocated for the execution of people who commit election fraud.
 Bell has since been banned from Twitter, and has used some of his $200,000 in campaign donations to fund a lawsuit against Facebook for removing his posts riddled with misinformation.